DavidHHShao/Getting-and-Cleaning-Data-Project/README.md

    of each variable for each activity and each subject.

 ##Tools used to produce this project
-This project is built by knirt package instllled on RStudio with RMD format (Knit HTML)
+This project is built by `knirt` package instllled on RStudio with RMD (R Markdown) format.

 The  `run_analysis.md` and `codebook.md` files will be  automatically  produced by `run_analysis.Rmd`